Rapport: what it is and how to use it in everyday life

 Be present:

-Keep in touch with friends and family regularly.
-Calling, texting, or meeting in person can help strengthen your bonds.
-If you don’t prioritize your personal relationships, you won’t be present in the lives of your loved ones.
+Maintain regular contact with friends and family.
+Calling, texting, or meeting in person helps strengthen bonds.
+Initially, if you don't prioritize your personal relationships, you won't be present in your loved ones' lives.

 Be a part of: